ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

     --verbose
 ```

+ERROR:
+> The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.
+> Code: ActivationFailed
+> Message: Unable to activate API service at this time.
+This could be temporary issue in the region.
+Please check https://aka.ms/azurestatus for any issues.
+If the issue persists after retry, please open a support case for your API management service using the Azure portal.

 #### Public IP address

-For the Application Gateway we'll need a public IP address.
+We'll need a public IP address for the Application Gateway.
 Add the following bicep to the `main.bicep` file:

 ```bicep
 // Public IP address